 The daily rhythm of a retreat usually involves alternating periods of sitting and walking meditation, nature walks, meals and tea, as well as practice meetings, dharma talks and rest periods.
 The first sitting usually begins before breakfast.
 Each morning the teacher offers continuing meditation instructions for the day.
 The whole retreat is a succession of mindfulness training, breathing practices, deep awareness of the body and environment, meditations on the nature of feelings, and awareness of mind.

 8 Continuing Education hours are provided for psychologists, registered nurses, MFT’s and LCSW’s.
 The cost is $50.
 Credit is awarded for instructional time only and does not include extended silent sitting or walking meditation, meals, yoga, breaks, or work periods.

-Deposit and Payment: Your deposit of $300.00 covers a deposit for the cost of Tuition and $150.00 of your accommodation.
-Full payment is due on or before June 20, 2019.
+Deposit and Payment: Your deposit of $300.00 covers the cost of Tuition and a deposit towards your accommodation.
+Full payment is due on or before February 15, 2019.

 We’re dedicated to creating a safe and welcome, open and equitable community that stands firmly against all racial, gender, economic, or religious bias.